 Austerity.
 Cuts.
 Eliminating the deficit.
 Does this have any positive impact on economic growth?

-Property Tax Reform.
-Devolution would put economic strategy into the hands of those who understand better than national party politicians and economists how to create wealth.
+Council Tax Reform.
+Local Authorities now have the power (and the software) to change Council Tax bands.
+Devolution would put economic strategy into the hands of those who understand better than national party politicians and economists how to create and fairly distribute wealth.

 Europe.
 The whole idea should be to equalise basic entitlements across the region, otherwise it doesn’t make sense.